-TDP gives advice to local planning authorities on transport issues relating to development proposals, having regard to road safety and capacity, transport sustainability and the severity of the development impact.
+TDP gives advice to local planning authorities on transport issues relating to development proposals, having visited the site (where necessary) in regard to road safety and capacity, transport sustainability and the severity of the development impact.

 When providing a consultation response to a Local Planning Authority we may raise no objections or consider the development acceptable with or without conditions.
 We may also require that a travel plan is put in place; if so, it should be produced in accordance with our Transport Development Planning Good Practice Guide.